-In addition, many states use a "point" system to keep track of a driver's moving violations: Each moving violation is assigned a certain number of points.
+In addition, many states use "point" systems to keep track of a driver's moving violations: Each moving violation is assigned a certain number of points.
 If a driver accumulates too many points within a given period of time, the department of motor vehicles suspends her license.

-You'll probably be arrested.
 Driving with a suspended or revoked license is usually considered a crime that carries a heavy fine and possibly even jail time.
-At worst, it may be a felony; you could end up in state prison or with an obligation to perform many hours of community service.
-The penalties will probably be heaviest if the suspension or revocation was the result of a conviction for driving under the influence of alcohol or drugs (DUI).
+The penalties are typically most severe if the suspension or revocation was the result of a conviction for driving under the influence of alcohol or drugs (DUI).

-If you have a valid license from one state, you may use it in other states that you visit.
+If you have a valid license from one state, you can generally use it to lawfully drive in other states that you visit.
 But, if you make a permanent move to another state, you'll have to take a trip to the local department of motor vehicles to apply for a new license.
 Usually, you must do this within 30 days after moving to the new state.
-Most states will issue your new license without requiring tests, though some may ask you to take a vision test and a written exam covering basic driving rules.